dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 ## Conclusion

-It was easy to feel confident about HTML after doing web development for a few years, but there was tremendous value in going back to learn it in a somewhat more rigorous manner.
+It was easy to feel confident about HTML after doing web development for several years, but there was tremendous value in going back to learn it in a more rigorous manner.

 I still think learning by doing can be a great method, but this experience has made me want to go back and learn other things with a bottom up approach.